Role of charge transfer in catalytic hydrogen oxidation over platinum: Introduction

 \section{Introduction}

-Evidence has been mounting \cite{ISI:000271566400045,ISI:000298240000014,Nienhaus:2002,Auerbach:2000, ISI:000271468000037,Nienhaus:2001,ISI:000282855400055,ISI:000315595700003,ISI:000317032100039,Nienhaus:1999} that exothermic redox chemical reactions at high workfunction surfaces of electron-rich noble and late transition metals may excite electrons that propagate for about a few nanometers into the metal at kinetic energies $\gtrsim 0.5-1.2\;\mbox{eV}$, but below the workfunction barrier for electron ejection from the metal ($4.3-5.9\;\mbox{eV}$\cite{LB:III:42A2}).
-If real, these excitations must propagate inside the metal rather than in a vacuum, and therefore are tricky to probe directly in experiments.
-Claims of their detection are based on Schottky diode experiments (\cref{Fig:InterfaceA,Fig:InterfaceB}).
+Absorption of light in metals may produce hot internal electrons whose kinetic energies exceed typical thermal values \cite{PETEK1997239}.
+Exothermic chemistry at low workfunction metal surface may eject electrons from metal in the form of exoelectrons \cite{PhysRevLett.65.2035,Nienhaus:2002}.
+Evidence has been mounting \cite{ISI:000271566400045,ISI:000298240000014,Nienhaus:2002,Auerbach:2000, ISI:000271468000037,Nienhaus:2001,ISI:000282855400055,ISI:000315595700003,ISI:000317032100039,Nienhaus:1999,doi:10.1021/cr400311p} that exothermic redox chemical reactions at high workfunction surfaces of electron-rich noble and late transition metals may also invoke hot electron excitations that propagate for about a few nanometers into the metal at kinetic energies $\gtrsim 0.5-1.2\;\mbox{eV}$, but below the workfunction barrier for electron ejection from the metal ($4.3-5.9\;\mbox{eV}$\cite{LB:III:42A2}).
+These excitations must propagate inside the metal rather than in a vacuum, and therefore are tricky to probe directly in experiments.
+Methods of their detection are based on Schottky diode experiments (\cref{Fig:InterfaceA,Fig:InterfaceB}).
 These experiments aim to register these excitations indirectly as a zero voltage bias electric current through high workfunction metal film/semiconductor Schottky diodes with $0.5-1.2\;\mbox{eV}$ Schottky barriers \cite{Nienhaus:2001,ISI:000271566400045,ISI:000256846000001} during adsorption-desorption or reactive adsorption-desorption of molecules or atoms at the interface between the gas and the diode at pressures ranging from ultra high vacuum (UHV) to pressures on the order of one bar \cite{ISI:000271566400045}.
 A catalytic Schottky diode is a thin film of a catalytic metal that joins a thicker film of a semiconductor so that the Schottky barrier at the interface of the metal and semiconductor passes the current of thermal electrons in the direction from the semiconductor to the metal but not in the opposite direction.
+However, a current originating at the surface and passing through the metal film may circumvent the Schottky barrier and enter the semiconductor when the kinetic energy of carriers exceeds the Schottky barrier height.
+These hot carriers, which a surface chemical reaction may generate, would then contribute to the zero bias current through the diode.